 Do as much prep as you can in advance.

 One of the most effective ways to combat problems with any way of eating is to plan ahead.
 Meal prep for the Keto diet is no different.
 Doing preparation in advance is the key to your success.
 One of my dear friends, Alea Milham, actually wrote a cookbook a few years ago called Prep Ahead Meals from Scratch.
 While this is not a Keto Diet cookbook, the principle behind it is very similar.
-It is worth investing in just for the tips on how to prep protein in advance for making meal time simple and fast for your family.
-I promise you will find out how to cook foods ahead of time you never thought you could and find they taste just as delicious when thawed and reheated at meal time later down the road.
+It is worth investing in just for the tips on how to prep protein in advance.
+I promise you will learn how to cook foods ahead of time, you never thought you could, and find they taste just as delicious when thawed and reheated.

 I also recommend you spend time portioning out things like side dishes, snacks (for kids), and lunches in advance so you can simply grab an item and reheat or eat as needed.
 This saves time and keeps you from grabbing the non-Keto friendly items from the pantry.
 I learned how to make hard boiled eggs in the oven for at least dozen eggs a week.
 These hard boiled eggs can stay in the refrigerator for me to eat alone at breakfast with salt and pepper alongside my eggs, or to mash and mix with mayonnaise for some Keto egg salad lettuce wraps at lunch.
 5 minutes one day provides meals throughout the week!

 Stockpiling Moms can be found in all your favorite places!
 Hop on over to Instagram and follow the fun!
 We love posting memes, family fun, travel, and whatever we are feeling that day!
 Pinterest is also an amazing place to visit Stockpiling Moms.
 This is where you can pin all your favorite articles from our Food, Travel & Lifestyle Blog!